Advertiser Disclosure

 Visit aa.com for complete descriptions of fare classes and zone definitions for these types of mileage upgrades.

-Bottom Line: You don’t have to have elite status with the American Airlines AAdvantage frequent flyer program to be able to upgrade a flight using miles.
+Bottom Line: You don’t have to have elite status with the American Airlines AAdvantage frequent flyer program to upgrade a flight using miles.
 Even a discount economy ticket is eligible.

 Upgrading on Partner Airlines